Frequently Asked Questions

 When will construction start and how long will it last?

 Subject to the relevant approvals, construction could begin in 2022, and typically may last for approximately 28 months to develop and commission.

 The Project will create energy from the sunlight via photovoltaic (PV) cells contained within the panels that will most likely be mounted on single-axis tracking systems.
 A row of solar panels is referred to as a string and together a series of strings form a solar array.
 Tracking solar panel systems involves strings following the sun’s movement from east to west throughout the day for maximum collection of solar irradiation.
 At the end of the day the panels track back to the east ready for the next day.

 The sun that is absorbed through the solar panels will be converted into direct current (DC) electricity by a series of PV cells.
-The PV cells are connected in strings to an inverter, which converts DC electricity into the more easily transported alternating current (AC).
-The inverters are connected to a voltage step up transformer to produce higher voltages ready for connection to the grid.
+The PV cells are connected in strings to an invertor, which converts DC electricity into the more easily transported alternating current (AC).
+The invertors are connected to a voltage step up transformer to produce higher voltages ready for connection to the grid.

 Battery storage is proposed as part of the Project and will provide additional power system security for the South Australian grid.

-I’ve never seen a solar farm in person, will there be visual impacts?
+I’ve never seen a solar farm in person, what does it look like?

 The proposed solar panel array will have a relatively low-profile and be uniform and therefore the Project is not expected to have a significant visual impact.
 The highest limit of the panel system, dependent on the final system installed, would range between 2-4m.
 The visual perception of the solar project changes with distance and elevation.
 With either or both of these elements changing, the visual view field of the observer increases and a greater background view is generally obtained which absorbs the view of the solar farm into the wider scenic picture.